human0gene/hmtools/README.md

 # hmtools
 Hyunmin's Tools for Studying Bioinformatics

-Policy BED BASH and BEYOND.
+Policy of BED BASH and BEYOND.

+*.
 BED : use BED-like formats

+*.
 BASH : excutable on BASH environment

+*.
 BEYOND : never hide source contents, no capusulization, transparency, reduced cross-referencing .. say, simple, easy to understand, reusable (no library, but code copy & paste)

 INSTALL